cp3402-students/project-2025-tr1-jcua-team1/documentation/site.md

    - **Navigation Link Spacing**: Adjust the spacing between navigation links (in pixels).
 3. Any changes made here will update the header appearance instantly in the preview.
 Click "Publish" to apply your changes.

+## Enhanced Color Selection Tools

+Throughout the Customizer, you'll find an enhanced color selection interface that allows you to:

+1. **Select Theme Colors**: Choose from predefined theme colors that maintain a consistent design
+2. **Use Custom Colors**: Select your own custom colors using the color picker
+3. **Apply CSS Variables**: Use theme color variables like `--color-primary` or `--color-accent`

+This enhanced color selection is available in various sections including:
+- Homepage Settings (Hero Background, Text Colors)
+- Page Settings (Content Background, Text, Link Colors)
+- Header and Footer Settings

+To use the enhanced color selection:
+1. Click on a color setting field
+2. Select from the "Theme Colors" dropdown or use the color picker
+3. Changes will be visible in the preview immediately

 ## Adding New Content

 ### Pages